Trump admin amends travel ban date to keep legal battle alive

 The move is part of administration efforts to have the high court rule that the controversial ban should immediately go into effect after Trump's first attempts to impose travel restrictions were blocked by lower courts.

-Omar Jadwat, a lawyer with the American Civil Liberties Union, which has challenged the ban, said the need for the revision was a sign of the ban's legal flaws.

-"And yet again, these revisions underline that the one thing the president has consistently wanted throughout is a Muslim ban," he added.

-Lawsuits by Hawaii and Maryland challengers argued that the order violated federal immigration law and a section of the Constitution's First Amendment, which prohibits the government favouring or disfavouring any particular religion.
+Lawsuits by Hawaii and Maryland challengers argued the order violated federal immigration law and a section of the Constitution's First Amendment, which prohibits the government favoring or disfavoring any particular religion.
 The Trump administration has said it is needed to protect national security.

-Soon after the memo was issued, Acting Solicitor General Jeff Wall filed court papers saying that it resolved "any doubt" about the order's effective date.
+Soon after the memo was issued, Acting Solicitor General Jeff Wall filed court papers saying that it resolved "any doubt" about the effective date of the order.

 If the case was moot, the nine justices would have no reason to rule on it and lower court rulings against the administration would remain in place.